leonardonegrao/leonardonegrao/README.md

   - NodeJS
   - TypeScript

-- 🌱 Currently I'm studying web and mobile technologies, such as:
+- 🌱 Currently I'm studying exciting new technologies, such as:
-  - Clojure
+  - Python
-  - React Native
+  - Quantum Computing
   - Flutter

 - 📫 You can find me in some other places: